rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ## Backgound story of the project - Makunote
 This application is a simple recipe sharing platform where everyone can easily share and discover everyday recipes.

-Upon developing this application, there were several reasons why I decided to implement this project.

-I wanted to improve my understanding of full-stack development, especially using Node.js, PostgreSQL, and React.

-I also enjoy cooking and thought it would be meaningful and fun to create an application that allows people to share their favorite recipes.
+I enjoy cooking and thought it would be meaningful and fun to create an application that allows people to share their favorite recipes.
 I often wished I had this kind of simple recipe-sharing application.

 The *"Maku"* means "flavor" in Finnish, and *note* comes from the idea of collecting recipes and cooking ideas.
 Together, it represents a shared space to store and discover the flavors of everyday life.